KidPudel/android-starter-kit/jetpack-compose/jc-navigation.md

   ```kotlin
       val navController = rememberNavController()
   ```
+  Creates a `NavHostController` that handles the adding of the `ComposeNavigator` and `DialogNavigator`.
 2. Create `NavController` composable
   ```kotlin
       NavHost(navController = navConstroller, startDestination = Screen.MainScreen.route (<- sealed class)) {